Changing Individual Lives With Global Impact

 JOB AND VOCATIONAL TRAINING

-Job, skills and work-readiness training commensurate with the local needs (e.g., farming and agriculture, sewing, microbusiness management)
+Subjects: Job skills and work-readiness training in line with local needs (e.g., farming and agriculture, sewing, micro business management)

 AN IMPORTANT, STRATEGIC PARTNER Founded in 1958, Läkarmissionen (http://www.lakarmissionen.se) is a foundation based in Sweden that provides humanitarian programs in 40 countries in four continents.
 Läkarmissionen “aims to assist those people who have the greatest absolute needs and with the help of self-sufficiency programs to create conditions for lasting change for these people.”
 Alfalit International enjoys a close partnership with Läkarmissionen to provide literacy, basic education and other programs in several countries.
 Läkarmissionen is an important and critical partner and supporter of Alfalit.
 Its joint programs are delivered seamlessly and maximizes the strengths of each organization to reach and teach as many men, women and children as possible.
 For more information about this partnership, please email [email protected]